umasubra/ExcelJsDocumentation/resources/worksheetcollection.md

 ### getActiveWorksheet()

-Get the currently active worksheet in the workbook.
+Gets the currently active worksheet in the workbook.

 #### Syntax
 ```js